AloneTotally/JSAcompcoursework2023/README.md

 # JSAcompcoursework2023

 App/program that helps you decide what to eat judging by the locations near you.
+This was developed as a group project with 3 members.
 Here is the link to the app demo: https://drive.google.com/file/d/1nYLLBabQlykz2ZQTm3M4rLVkXQ2YbaYz/view?usp=sharing

 ## Tools